Insight, Sep '18

 The Indian Penal Code was drafted as an instrument of control for ‘civilising the natives’ of the British-ruled provinces in India.
 When India became independent, the penal code was carried forward as a whole, without necessarily sifting through each and every section.
 This code is not unique to India.
 Other colonies have had different versions of the code thrust on them, and some of the former colonies still have the statute in place without many significant changes.
 One of the sections that remained unchanged in many of these jurisdictions is the essence of Section 377 of the Indian Penal Code, albeit in different garbs (see editorial note).

 July 10, 2018, will be remembered in Indian queer history as the day the case of Naz Foundation Vs. Government of NCT of Delhi & Others (henceforth Naz) was resurrected from the dead.
 Section 377 was once again brought to the Honourable Supreme Court of India, this time in front of a five-judge Constitution Bench.
 Headed by Chief Justice Dipak Misra, the bench also included Justices R. F. Nariman, D. Y. Chandrachud, A. M. Kanwilkar and Indu Malhotra.
 In what seemed to be an incredibly brief period of hearings, numerous issues were raised by the parties on both sides.
 By July 17, 2018, the hearings were over and judgment was reserved.
 When Delhi High Court ruled on Naz in July 2009, almost eight years after the case was filed in December 2001, it read down Section 377 and decriminalized consensual sexual relationships among adults of any gender.
 This was a huge victory for the petitioners Naz Foundation (India) Trust, a Delhi-based NGO working with queer communities on sexual health, Voices Against 377, a civil society coalition that joined in as co-petitioners in 2006, and indeed the queer movement itself.
 This ruling was challenged in the Supreme Court by Delhi-based astrologer Suresh Kumar Koushal and a number of religious bodies like the All-India Muslim Personal Law Board, Trust Gods Ministry and Krantikari Manuwadi Morcha Party through special leave petitions.
-At the same time petitions were also filed in support of Naz, among others, by mental health professionals and parents of queer people from across the country in 2010-11.
+At the same time petitions were also filed in support of Naz, among others, by mental health professionals, parents of queer people, and academics from across the country in 2010-11.
 The Supreme Court heard both sides in early 2012 in the case that came to be known as Suresh Kumar Koushal & Another Vs. Naz Foundation & Others (henceforth Koushal).
 In the end though, in a widely criticized move, the court overturned the Delhi High Court ruling in December 2013 and reinstated Section 377.
 This verdict earned the infamous moniker of 11/12/13, inspired by the date it was announced.

 Over the seven days that Section 377 was heard in July this year, various eminent lawyers representing the petitioners brought to light arguments on several universal human rights, such as the right to equality, the right to non-discrimination, the right to work, the right to freedom of speech, expression and assembly, the right to life and liberty and security of person, the right to health, and the right to privacy.